-- Cut the tofu into large pieces and place onto a parchment lined baking tray and place into the oven to bake at 460°F (240°C) for 15 minutes.
+- Cut the tofu into large thick squares (cutting into large squares makes them more sturdy and easier to place onto the skewers).
+Place onto a parchment lined baking tray and place into the oven to bake for 15 minutes.

 - While the tofu is baking and the skewers are soaking, chop up the bell peppers into pieces (quite large so they can easily be threaded onto the skewers), and slice the zucchini into thick slices.
 Chop the pineapple slices into large chunks.
 The mushrooms and cherry tomatoes will stay whole.

-- Thread the vegetables and tofu onto the skewers and place onto a parchment lined baking tray.
+- Thread the vegetables and tofu onto the skewers.

-- Prepare your dipping sauce by adding the peanut butter, soy sauce, maple syrup or date honey, chili and garlic spice together and whisking with a hand whisk to combine.
+- Prepare your satay sauce by adding the peanut butter, soy sauce, maple syrup, red pepper flakes and garlic powder together and whisking with a hand whisk to combine.
 Add hot water from the kettle and whisk to thin it out into the right consistency.

-- Serve the vegetable skewers with a bowl of dipping sauce on the side.
+- Serve the vegetable skewers with a bowl of satay sauce on the side.

-*Nutritional information is for 1 skewer of 10 including a very generous serving of soy peanut dipping sauce.
+- Nutritional information is for 1 skewer of 10 including a very generous serving of satay sauce.